Nutritious Grass Silage for Horses

 In giving grass silage for horses, it is necessary to pay attention to several tips, including:

-• Avoid excessive forage or wilted plants.
+• Avoid excessive wilting of forage plants.

 • Use silage additives when necessary to prevent aerobic damage or even butyrate fermentation.